 As silt and mineral sediment settle within or below water, they form mud.
 As mud settles and compacts over time, it can form shale, a sedimentary rock type that is layered and that splits easily along its layers.
 Since fossils are easily destroyed by geologic change, the oldest fossils, especially soft-bodied invertebrates, are the most rare.

 The mud forming the shale found in the Burgess Pass is thought to have originated near the equator.
 The soft-bodied animals and plants were caught, at various points over time, in marine slumps or slides.
 The successive submarine mudslides compacted the previous layers and sets of shale beds built up.
 The Burgess Shale layers or strata range in thickness from a few millimeters to a few centimeters.
 For paleobiologists, they hold remarkable physical records of most of the animal groups we know today and a more complete record of Cambrian marine life than any other site.
 Over 500 million years of shale strata building + tectonic plate movement = marine fossils in their current position about three km (1.9 mi) above sea level in a mountain pass in British Columbia, Canada!
-Check this out:

 How did anyone discover this place in the first place?
 Because Canada’s Prime Minister promised a national railway in the 1870s to link the growing country together, the Geological Survey of Canada needed engineers and surveyors to find short routes between mountains.
 Mountains meant mountaineers and naturalists and, well… fossil discoveries… and the rest, as they say, is paleontology.